Top

 • On a conventional basis, each policy bundle reduces deficits between $3.4 trillion (Bundle 2) and $6 trillion (Bundle 3) over the 10-year budget window.
 After 10 years, the bundles differ in their debt reduction, mainly due to differences in phase-in periods.
 None of the policy bundles fully stabilize the debt-GDP ratio over time, indicating that larger reforms are still needed.

 • Despite Bundle 3 reducing deficits the most over time, Bundle 2 produces more economic growth.
-The core reason is that Bundle 2 also reduces “implicit” debt, which is over twice as large as U.S. Treasury “explicit” debt that is widely reported.
+The results also demonstrate how federal debt, as reported by the U.S. Treasury, falls short of measuring the true fiscal burden being shifted to future generations.

 Policy Options for Reducing the Federal Debt: Spring, 2024